×

 Their logic is stellar, but it is accompanied with no helpful answers.

-In Seeking a Philosophy for Life – Should We Look Beyond Ourselves?
+In Seeking to Define a Philosophy for Life – Should We Look Beyond Ourselves?

 Philosophers raise the right questions about life, but it is God, whose world this is, who provides the answers.
-It should not surprise us that God who created us would want to give us the wisdom, truth, insight beyond what we can muster.
+It should not surprise us that God, who created us, would want to give us wisdom, truth, and insight beyond what we can muster on our own.

 As much as we would like to pretend we are self-sufficient, we are not.